 How can we see Milky Way if we reside in it?

-In this post I have tried to list 10 places in New South Wales (NSW) where Milky Way can be spotted quite easily.
+New South Wales (NSW) has a lot of places that are pollution free and have great visibility of the Milky Way.
+In this post I have listed the 10 Places to see Milky Way in New South Wales (NSW) where Milky Way can be spotted quite easily.

 Warrumbungle National Park